matsumotory/trusterd/README.md

 [![Build Status](https://travis-ci.org/trusterd/trusterd.svg?branch=master)](https://travis-ci.org/trusterd/trusterd)
 [![wercker status](https://app.wercker.com/status/d389a8a05b263e469d51f40d532af04f/s "wercker status")](https://app.wercker.com/project/bykey/d389a8a05b263e469d51f40d532af04f)

 [Trusterd](https://github.com/trusterd/trusterd) is a high performance HTTP/2 Web Server scripting with [mruby](https://github.com/mruby/mruby) using [nghttp2](https://github.com/tatsuhiro-t/nghttp2) and [mruby-http2](https://github.com/trusterd/mruby-http2).
 You can get HTTP/2 Web Server quickly which is high permance and customizable with mruby.
+HTTP/2 server and client function are pluggable.
+So, these functions can be embedded into your C applications.

 ## TODO
 This is a very early version, please test and report errors.
 Wellcome pull-request.